Direct democracy & a just financial & economic system.

 We are aware that everything we describe here is only the foundation of what is ment to be, and that all details still have to be worked out.
 We think that this has to be done in full cooperation with all citizens willing to participate in that process, and most important, in full transparency.

-A global plan to better and stabilize the social, political and financial situation of our society.
+A global plan to better and stabilize the social, political and financial situation, and to introduce a new system of fair coexistence of society.

 (All proposals on this page more or less depend of each other.)